Trees, Native Species & Land Management

 Community Education & Outreach

 - Educate residents about the benefits of trees, native plants, and biological diversity.
-Sources of information include Cox Arboretum, the Ohio Native Plant Society – Miami Valley/Dayton Chapter, Tree City USA, and the Ohio Department of Natural Resources Urban Forestry Program.
-A good way to engage residents is to sponsor trainings such as those offered by Five Rivers MetroParks or the Ohio State University Extension – such as Master Gardener or Ohio Certified Volunteer Naturalist.
+Sources of information include the Cox Arboretum, the Ohio Native Plant Society – Miami Valley/Dayton Chapter, Tree City USA, and the Ohio Department of Natural Resources Urban Forestry Program.
+A good way to engage residents is to sponsor training programs such as those offered by Five Rivers MetroParks or the Ohio State University Extension, including Master Gardener training and the Ohio Certified Volunteer Naturalist program.
 In general, it is important to emphasize education of private property owners because there is a lot more private land than public land in the Miami Valley.

 - Use the U.S. Department of Agriculture’s Asian longhorned beetle Tree Check materials to educate your residents about the ALB and how to detect it.
 Protect the trees in your community.